wp-plugins/mp3-to-post/readme.txt

 1. Upload the plugin directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Upload mp3 files to /wp-content/uploads/mp3-to-post
-4. Go to the plugin page and start creating posts.
+4. Go to the plugin page(under the Settings tab) and start creating posts.

 == Frequently Asked Questions ==